 - Coursework previously determined for equivalencies can be viewed at the Pennsylvania Transfer and Articulation Center or CollegeTransfer.Net, but all coursework presented will be considered based on the above criteria.

-- The Office of Admissions is responsible for consideration of incoming transfer credit.
-Concerns or questions regarding coursework not transferred will be reviewed by the Director of Admissions and appropriate academic officers.
+- The Registrar's Office is responsible for consideration of incoming transfer credit.
+Concerns or questions regarding coursework not transferred will be reviewed by the Registrar and appropriate academic officers.

 For more information about transferring to Bucks County Community College, please read our Frequently Asked Questions (FAQs) for Transfer Students page.

 For details regarding transferring out of Bucks to another institution, please review the Transfer Services webpage, or call (215)968-8031 to make an appointment with a transfer counselor.

 International High School Diplomas and University Transcripts

 - For Financial Aid or other academic purposes, you may need to have your educational credentials evaluated.